Big Brother (Serbian TV series) season 2

 Veliki Brat 2007 is the second season of the television reality show Veliki Brat, the Serbian, Bosnian and Montenegrin joint version of Big Brother.

-The second season started on 22 September 2007 and was supposed to run until its scheduled finale on 5 January 2008, however, immediately following the death of three of the evicted housemates—Stevan Zečević, Zorica Lazić and Elmir Kuduzović, the producers of the show, Emotion and B92, decided to stop that season's broadcast on 29 December 2007, a week before the planned finale.
+The second season started on 22 September 2007 and was supposed to run until its scheduled finale on 5 January 2008, however, immediately following the death of three of the evicted housemates—Stevan Zečević, Zorica Lazić and Elmir Kuduzović, the producers of the show, Emotion and B92, decided to abandon the competition on 29 December 2007, a week before the planned finale.

-At 9:00 pm on 29 December, the TV audience was informed about the stoppage of broadcasts effective immediately.
-It was announced that all of the remaining housemates (7 of them) had left the Veliki Brat House during the afternoon and that the prize money would be split among them.
+On 29 December, the producers called off the tournament out of respect to the three former players, which first led to the seven remaining players leaving the Veliki Brat house, and then the broadcast that night announced the abandonment of the tournament.
+All seven players split the winner's prize money together.
 After the statement, archive footage of the three deceased former housemates was shown.

 There were no statements on what would be done with the amount of €20,000 earned by two housemates as a part of their on-air secret tasks.
 This amount was supposed to be given as a humanitarian donation to charity organizations or individuals in need.